saraharayr/housing-price-predictor/README.md

 RFC Testing Score: 0.3826945412311266>

 ## Conclusion
-Unlike our hypothesis suggested, Logistic Regression perfomed better than RFC.
+- Unlike our hypothesis suggested, Logistic Regression perfomed better than RFC.
-However, the scores were unaffected by scaling.
+- The scores were unaffected by scaling.
-We did not produce feature optimisation, so further features could be added.
+- We did not produce feature optimisation, so further features could be added.
-The model runs well, but accuracy levels could be improved.
+- The model runs well, but accuracy levels could be improved.

 ## Further Considerations